-These conditions can be stringent, especially the right one, which implies to compute integrals (analytically or empirically), which can be non trivial for continuous input distributions $p_x$ and classical kernel choices such as Radial Basis Function (RBF) of bandwidth $\sigma$, $k(x, x') = \exp(\|x - x'\|/2\sigma^2)$.
+These conditions can be stringent, especially the right one, which implies to compute integrals (analytically or empirically).
+It can be non trivial for continuous input distributions $p_x$ and classical kernel choices such as Radial Basis Function (RBF) of bandwidth $\sigma$, $k(x, x') = \exp(\|x - x'\|/2\sigma^2)$.
 This condition is alleviated when using discrete input variables of known densities, for which the integrals can be computed analytically.
-In particular, in this work, we rely on Proposition \ref{prop:binary}: \begin{proposition} Let $\rx$ a Bernoulli variable of parameter $p=\frac{1}{2}$, and $\delta(x = x')$ the dirac kernel.
-Let $k_0$ be defined as in \eqref{eq:condition}.
-Then, the following kernel satisfies the decomposition property:
+In particular, in this work, we rely on Proposition \ref{prop:binary}: \begin{proposition} Let $\rx_i$ be a Bernoulli variable of parameter $p=\frac{1}{2}$, and $\delta(x = x')$ the Dirac kernel.
+Then the following kernel $k_{A}$ satisfies the decomposition property:

-\end{proposition} The proof is in the Appendix A. As a practical consequence, if we sample binary masks from a Bernoulli variable of parameter $p=1/2$, i.e. $M_i \sim B(p)$ for $i \in \{1,...,d\}$, and use the kernel defined in \eqref{eq:kernel}, we can assess not only the importance of each patch in the image but also the importance of the interactions between patches.
+\end{proposition} The proof is in Appendix A. As a practical consequence, if we sample binary masks from a Bernoulli variable of parameter $p=1/2$, i.e. $M_i \sim B(p)$ for $i \in \{1,...,d\}$, and use the kernel defined in \eqref{eq:kernel}, we can assess not only the importance of each patch in the image but also the importance of the interactions between patches.
 It allows to go beyond classical attribution methods and reveal areas of the image that are only important in interaction with other areas, i.e. that affect the output only when both areas are perturbated at the same time.
 Concretely, for two image patches indexed by $i$ and $j$, the interaction HSIC, $\mathcal{H}_{i \times j}$, can be obtained with \cite{da_veiga_decomposition_2021}:

-We insist on the fact that if the decomposition property is not valid, substracting $\mathcal{H}^p_{M_i, \rvy}$ and $\mathcal{H}^p_{M_j, \rvy}$ to $\mathcal{H}^p_{(M_i, M_j), \rvy}$ does not ensure that we assess the importance of the interactions only.
-Traces of the independent importances of $M_i$ and $M_j$ may remain in the obtained metric.
+We insist on the fact that if the decomposition property is not valid, subtracting $\mathcal{H}^p_{M_i, \rvy}$ and $\mathcal{H}^p_{M_j, \rvy}$ to $\mathcal{H}^p_{(M_i, M_j), \rvy}$ does not ensure that we assess the importance of the interactions only.
+Traces of the independent importance of $M_i$ and $M_j$ may remain in the obtained metric.
 Some qualitative benefits of such a property are illustrated in Section \ref{sec:interactions}.
 This decomposition holds for any choice of kernel $l:\mathcal{Y} \rightarrow \mathcal{G}$.
 Therefore, in the following, we use the RBF kernel, with the common practice of choosing the bandwidth as the median of the output \cite{da_veiga_global_2015, gretton_measuring_2005, goal_oriented_hsic}. \